nhsx/skunkworks-nursing-placement-schedule-optimisation/README.md

 Your input data file will need to be stored in `data/` and its name added to `config/params.yml` in the `input_file_name` variable within `ui_params`.

-If further support is needed, please get in touch with us for support: ai-skunkworks@nhsx.nhs.uk
+If further support is needed, please get in touch with us for support: england.aiskunkworks@nhs.net

 ## NHS AI Lab Skunkworks